minoki/LunarML/README.md

 * [ ] Packaged modules (like in Alice ML or HaMLet S)
 * [ ] Hexadecimal floating-point literals
 * [ ] Variably-encoded Unicode escape sequence in string literals

-Intentional divergences from SML '97:

-* The syntax of recursive value declaration is limited to the form of `val <tyvarseq> rec <valbind>` (SML '97-compatible) or `val rec <tyvarseq> <valbind>` (Successor ML).
-* A value declaration is only generalized when the pattern is exhaustive: `let val SOME f = NONE in f (); f "" end` would not typecheck, rather than runtime error.
-This behavior follows Successor ML.
-* Recursive value declaration cannot override identifier status: `datatype t = f; val rec f = fn x => x;` is valid in SML '97, but not in this implementation.
-This behavior follows Successor ML.